coralproject/talk/docs/source/01-02-installation-from-docker.md

 This process will take a minute or two, it has to download docker images for the required databases and Talk as well as setup the environments.

-Now that you've started the services started using compose, you should see output that resembles the following:
+Now that you've started the services, before using docker compose you should see output that resembles the following:

 ```